Life Summary of Ian Paisley (1926-2014)

-Ian Richard Kyle Paisley (born 6 April 1926), styled The Rev and Rt Hon.
-Ian Paisley MP MLA and also known as Dr Ian Paisley, is a senior politician and church leader in Northern Ireland.
-As the leader of the most successful party in the 2007 elections to the Northern Ireland Assembly, he took up office as the First Minister of Northern Ireland on 8 May 2007.
+Ian Richard Kyle Paisley (born 6 April 1926), was a senior Protestant politician and church leader in Northern Ireland.
+As the leader of the DUP the biggest party in the 2007 elections to the Northern Ireland Assembly, he took up office as the First Minister of Northern Ireland on 8 May 2007.
+In his early years, he is famous for being a Protestant hardliner, determined to make no concessions to Republicans ‘Never, Never, Never!
+However, later in life, he agreed to work with Martin McGuinness (a former IRA commander) in a ground breaking power sharing scheme which saw his DUP share power with Sinn Fein.

-He is a founding member of and current Moderator of the Free Presbyterian Church of Ulster while also Leader of the Democratic Unionist Party (DUP).
-Paisley has been Member of Parliament for the constituency of North Antrim since 1970, and is also a member of the Northern Ireland Assembly for the same constituency.
+Paisley was a founding member of and current Moderator of the Free Presbyterian Church of Ulster while also Leader of the Democratic Unionist Party (DUP).
+Paisley was Member of Parliament for the constituency of North Antrim from 1970, and also a member of the Northern Ireland Assembly for the same constituency.

 Paisley has been an outspoken critic of the Roman Catholic faith and has also campaigned against the legalisation of homosexuality.
-In 2005, Paisley’s political party became the largest Unionist party in Northern Ireland, displacing his long-term rivals, the Ulster Unionists (UUP).
-Paisley is also a prolific author, lecturer, and speaker.
+Paisley was also a prolific author, lecturer, and speaker.
+He was also a teetotaller and avoided going to the movies or wasting time in frivolous activities.

 Early Life Ian Paisley